Hi! Welcome to Cross Border Legal website, the Solicitor Full name is Tito Mbariti ( Formerly known as Tito Mbariti Mburu)

 [LL.B Hons] [LL.M- International Law with International Relations]

 Language: English, SwahiliNationality: British/Kenyan

 I was born in a busy suburb of Nairobi City, Kenya.
 I am the second born of a family of 4 children and have two very determined parents who drilled the importance of a good education into me at an early stage.
 My neighbourhood was a good mix of people, with most living on the breadline.

-Outside of my professional life I am also a husband, married to a very supportive English lady, and a proud father, of two children, who inspires me to continue to fight for a fairer world, where your right to family or private life, is not pegged to how much you earn, the colour of your skin, nationality or any other bureaucratic obstacles created by governments.
+Outside of my professional life, I am also a husband, married to a very supportive English lady, and a proud father, of two children, who inspire me to continue to fight for a fairer world, where your right to family or private life, is not pegged to how much you earn, the colour of your skin, nationality or any other bureaucratic obstacles created by governments.

-Outside the office I enjoy being out and about, nature and meeting people from different nationalities and cultures.
+Outside the office, I enjoy being out and about, nature and meeting people from different nationalities and cultures.
 I enjoy cycling, nature walks with my family and doing random things – such as dance to a tune or two (I am an African of course!).
-True to stereotype I also enjoy participating in long distance running events, especially for good causes such as charity fundraising.
+True to the stereotype I also enjoy participating in long-distance running events, especially for good causes such as charity fundraising.